wkumari/draft-vandergaast-edns-client-subnet/README.md

    clearly indicating that the server made use of this information, and that the answer is tied to the network of the client.

+Contavalli, et al.       Expires March 28, 2016                 [Page 5]

+Internet-Draft        Client Subnet in DNS Queries        September 2015

-   As described in Section 6.3, Intermediate Nameservers would use this information to cache the response.
+   As described in Section 7.3, Intermediate Nameservers would use this information to cache the response.

    Some Intermediate Nameservers may also have to be able to forward ECS queries they receive.
-This is described in Section 6.5.
+This is described in Section 7.5.

    The mechanisms provided by ECS raise various security related concerns related to cache growth, the ability to spoof EDNS0 options, and privacy.
-Section 10 explores various mitigation techniques.
+Section 11 explores various mitigation techniques.

    The expectation, however, is that this option will primarily be used between Recursive Resolvers and Authoritative Nameservers that are sensitive to network location issues.
-Most Recursive Resolvers,

-Contavalli, et al.      Expires February 15, 2016               [Page 5]

-Internet-Draft        Client Subnet in DNS Queries           August 2015

-   Authoritative Nameservers and Stub Resolvers will never need to know about this option, and will continue working as they had been.
+Most Recursive Resolvers, Authoritative Nameservers and Stub Resolvers will never need to know about this option, and will continue working as they had been.